OlgaPodolska/kikstarter-analysis/README.md

 7. Then I created chart for the Percentages.

 #### General comments about chart
-1& We can clearly see that chart has 4 areas:
+We can clearly see that chart has 4 areas: campaigns with the small goals till 20K are more than 50% successful, than campaigns between 20K and 40K goals are than 50% failed, and between 40K and 45K successful again, but there are 6 campaign only.
+The more expencive campaigns failed.

 ### Challenges and Difficulties Encountered
-Overall task wasn't too challenging, however it caused me to give it a second thought when I needed to remove Quoters from the Rows in Pivot Table at the sheet Theater Outcomes by Launch Date.
+1. Overall task wasn't too challenging, however it caused me to give it a second thought when I needed to remove Quoters from the Rows in Pivot Table at the sheet Theater Outcomes by Launch Date.
-At the sheet Outcomes Based on Goals one should pay attention to the formula at the last row, because it is different from another and should use >= mathematical symbol.
+2. At the sheet Outcomes Based on Goals one should pay attention to the formula at the last row, because it is different from another and should use >= mathematical symbol.
+3. At the first step I don't even noticed, that the chart Outcomes_vs_Goals should has a goals describing on the x-axis.
+Only when I myself couldn't remember what the points mean, I saw that in the sample assignment the goals directly listed.

 ## Results